-- Include the wire service provider's technical recommendations in your SLD. - Phone your municipality for a list of electrical inspectors in your area. - Since MGs are not common, we recommend that you submit your SLD to an electrical inspector for review and comments. - Submit your SLD to your electrical contractor for review. - Applicants or a contracted electrical contractor will be required to submit an application for inspection to the municipality's electrical inspection contractor.
+- Include the wire service provider's technical recommendations in your SLD. - Phone your municipality for a list of electrical inspectors in your area. - Since MGs are not common, we recommend that you submit your SLD to an electrical inspector for review and comments. - Submit your SLD to your electrical contractor for review.

+Applicants or a contracted electrical contractor will be required to submit an application for inspection to the municipality's electrical inspection contractor.

-Site Plan
+Site plan

-A site plan is a drawing of your property showing the property lines, any structures that currently exist on your land (house, garage, fence, etc) and where your proposed MG is to be located.
+A site plan is a drawing of your property showing the property lines, any structures that currently exist on your land (house, garage, fence, etc...) and where the proposed MG is to be located.

-The site plan will be needed for any municipal development permit for all MG sizes and by the AUC (if installing a small or large MG.)
+The site plan will be needed for any municipal development permit for all MG sizes.